21st Century Treasure Quest #11

 There were few films from 2016 that were as personal, intimate, and visually impressive as writer-director Barry Jenkins’ spotlight of three chapters in a young African-American boy’s life.
 The acting, from the concentrated, engrossing performances of Mahershala Ali and Naomie Harris to the three actors portraying the protagonist in each chapter (Alex Hibbert, Ashton Sanders, and Trevante Rhodes), is remarkable.
 The cinematography by James Laxton flows and captures vivid color, while the score by Nicholas Britell perfectly accenuates the story’s sobering tone.
 The film's slow pacing and moments of silence make hearts race and speak volumes more than most of the recent big-budget blockbusters.

 Rogue One: A Star Wars Story (2016—Director: Gareth Edwards)

 (Nominated for 2 Oscars)

 The director of 2014's Godzilla crafts the grand, if mostly forgettable, first theatrical spinoff of the popular Star Wars franchise.
-The story of how the Rebel Alliance managed to obtain the plans to the classified, planet-destroying Death Star battle station (before, merely a sentence in the opening crawl of the original 1977 Star Wars: Episode IV - A New Hope), exchanges the insanely-hyped 2015 Force Awakens' updated continuation of the series, for a brutal, dour, and more grounded ensemble vehicle whose runtime unfortunately necessitates compromising on individual character development.
+A story of how the Rebel Alliance managed to obtain the plans to the classified, planet-destroying Death Star battle station (before, merely a sentence in the opening crawl of the original 1977 Star Wars: Episode IV - A New Hope), exchanges the insanely-hyped 2015 Force Awakens' updated continuation of the series, for a brutal, dour, and more grounded ensemble vehicle whose runtime unfortunately necessitates compromising on individual character development.
 That being said, the final battle combining land, space, and covert heist elements in a race against time offers some of the best cinematic craftsmanship this franchise has seen thus far.

 Toni Erdmann (2016—Director: Maren Ade)